l50/ansible-burp_extensions/README.md

 * Retire.js
 * SAML Raider - Used for testing SAML infrastructure for vulnerabilities
 * Upload Scanner

+### To add a new extension
+1. Create a new role based on one of the other roles
+2. Change the path in `tasks/main.yml` to match the new role name
+3. Change the names of the extension in `vars/main.yml` to match the new role name
+4. Update the `bapp_link` link in `vars/main.yml`
+5. Add the new extension to `templates/burp_user_options.json.tmpl` under the `extensions` section

 ### Limitations
 Tested on OS X && Ubuntu 16.04